cprice404/jvm-processbuilder-leak/README.md

 https://docs.google.com/a/puppetlabs.com/spreadsheets/d/1jBZKaOfi_YgbeLfoUeJUVnYfIYMe09OFRBGNILHXm8o/edit#gid=0

 For Oracle JDK, the leak does *not* appear to be present in 7u45, but *does* appear to be present in 7u55.
-(I believe, though I have less data, that the leak is *not* present in Oracle 7u51.)
+(I believe, though I have less data, that the leak is *not* present in Oracle 7u51.
+The leak definitely appears to be present in Oracle 7u65 and 7u67 as well.)
 For OpenJDK, the leak does *not* appear to be present in 7u55, but *does* appear to be present in 7u65.

 To repro, simply run: